hypervel/hypervel.org/docs/docs/mail.md

 ## Introduction

 Sending email doesn't have to be complicated.
-Laravel Hyperf provides a clean, simple email API powered by the popular [Symfony Mailer](https://symfony.com/doc/7.0/mailer.html) component.
-Laravel Hyperf and Symfony Mailer provide drivers for sending email via SMTP, Mailgun, Postmark, Resend, Amazon SES, and `sendmail`, allowing you to quickly get started sending mail through a local or cloud based service of your choice.
+Hypervel provides a clean, simple email API powered by the popular [Symfony Mailer](https://symfony.com/doc/7.0/mailer.html) component.
+Hypervel and Symfony Mailer provide drivers for sending email via SMTP, Mailgun, Postmark, Resend, Amazon SES, and `sendmail`, allowing you to quickly get started sending mail through a local or cloud based service of your choice.

 ### Configuration

-Laravel Hyperf 's email services may be configured via your application's `config/mail.php` configuration file.
+Hypervel 's email services may be configured via your application's `config/mail.php` configuration file.
 Each mailer configured within this file may have its own unique configuration and even its own unique "transport", allowing your application to use different email services to send certain email messages.
 For example, your application might use Postmark to send transactional emails while using Amazon SES to send bulk emails.

 Within your `mail` configuration file, you will find a `mailers` configuration array.
-This array contains a sample configuration entry for each of the major mail drivers / transports supported by Laravel Hyperf, while the `default` configuration value determines which mailer will be used by default when your application needs to send an email message.
+This array contains a sample configuration entry for each of the major mail drivers / transports supported by Hypervel, while the `default` configuration value determines which mailer will be used by default when your application needs to send an email message.

 ### Driver / Transport Prerequisites